 The premium version of “Auto-install free SSL” will perform all of the above steps with automation, i.e., it will automatically validate domains and issue free SSL certificates.
 In the case of cPanel shared hosting, it will install the SSL certificate automatically.
 This Premium version will renew the SSL certificate automatically. i.e., it will automatically repeat all these steps every 60 days.
 This plugin is the first of its kind that automatically installs free SSL certificates in cPanel shared hosting.

-Those enjoying the free version do not have to worry as the free version will continue to provide free SSL certificates with the current settings intact.
-However, when desired, you can upgrade to the premium version right from your WordPress dashboard.
+Those enjoying the free version do not have to worry as the premium version will continue to provide free SSL certificates with the current settings intact.
+When desired, you can upgrade to the premium version right from your WordPress dashboard.
 The priority support will be provided to the premium users.
 [As a part of this plan, I have left the UNICEF job on October 1, 2020.]

 Without user support, we could not have reached here.
 We intend to continue providing the best service to you to get SSL certificates for free.
 However, we also require your precious cooperation and support to help us move forward and make the plugin ‘Auto-Install Free SSL’ survive and thrive in the competitive market.
 We appreciate any help you can provide.